-Alle Jong will be present with a solo exhibition at the Caroline O’Breen – De Gegroeide Plek (The Grown Place).
-He will show a series of drawings and authentic artifacts that bring history and imagination together in a very special way.
-The exhibition features a gigantic 17th-century Bible, which has been rediscovered after lying in a well for many centuries and has been drying for years.
+Alle Jong was presented with a solo exhibition at the Caroline O’Breen – De Gegroeide Plek (The Grown Place).
+This exhibition is a part of Amsterdam Art Weekend: 22-24 November 2019.
+He showed a series of drawings and authentic artifacts that bring history and imagination together in a very special way.
+The exhibition featured a gigantic 17th-century Bible, which has been rediscovered after lying in a dwell for many centuries and has been drying for years.
 With this object, Jong tries to create a Historical Sensation (a concept derived from the well-known Dutch cultural historian Huizinga).

 The Historic Sensation, according to Huizinga, was a sudden emotion that one can experience in direct contact with the past, in which the time difference seems to disappear.